Stuuupidfish/8ball/README.md

 # 8ball
-Answer key for 8 ball challenge.
+Answer keys for 8 ball challenge.
 There are multiple ways to make 8 ball with python but these are some possibilities